HDB launches 3,373 BTO flats for sale in Tampines and Punggol; buyers to enjoy higher grants

 SINGAPORE - The Housing Board has launched 4,089 flats for sale on Wednesday (Sept 11), one day after Minister for National Development Lawrence Wong announced higher grants and higher income ceilings for flat buyers.

-A total of 3,373 Build-To-Order (BTO) flats in Punggol and Tampines are up for sale, and include flats ranging from two-room flexi to five-room flats.
+A total of 3,373 Build-To-Order (BTO) flats in Punggol and Tampines are up for sale, and they range from two-room flexi to five-room flats.

 Prices start from $109,000 (excluding grants) for a two-room flexi flat in Punggol, and from $312,000 (excluding grants) for a four-room flat in Tampines.

-The HDB noted that with the new Enhanced CPF Housing Grant which gives eligible first-timer families with a monthly income of up to $9,000 up to $80,000, buyers could buy a two-room flexi flat in Punggol for as little as $29,000 after housing grants.
+The HDB noted that with the new Enhanced CPF Housing Grant giving eligible first-timer families with a monthly income of up to $9,000 up to $80,000, buyers could buy a two-room flexi flat in Punggol for as little as $29,000 after housing grants.

-Also up for sale are 716 Re-Offer of Balance Flats across various towns in both mature and non-mature estates.
+Also up for sale are 716 Re-Offer of Balance Flats in mature and non-mature estates.
 These are unsold flats from the sales exercise last November.

 About 12 per cent of these are already completed, while the rest are under construction.